 NMN & NR

 The most widely known supplements to achieve this are NMN and nicotinamide riboside (NR) sold under the brand name TruNiagen.
-While nicotinamide mononucleotide (NMN) remains very popular, due mainly to Dr. David Sinclair, remember that NMN must be converted into nicotinamide riboside before it can enter cells.
+While nicotinamide mononucleotide (NMN) remains highly favored, particularly because of Dr. David Sinclair, it's essential to note that NMN needs conversion into nicotinamide riboside before gaining entry into cells.

 This doesn't necessarily mean that nicotinamide riboside is better.
 Unfortunately, there seem to be few NMN vs. NR clinical trials that would help consumers figure out which is better.